o-micron/Prototype/readme.md

 # Prototype Engine
 This is the prototype engine of my own.\
-Have fun exploring it, catch some nice snippets (or bugs) if that's your jam.
+Have fun exploring it, catch some nice snippets (or bugs) if that's your jam.\
+It's just an attempt to build a 3d engine, don't use this for production or anything like that.\
+This could be good for anyone who wants to get started.

 # Screenshots
 <p float="left">